Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

-Twin support vector machine (TWSVM) \cite{khemchandani2007twin} has constrained optimization problem and hence, tolerates some amount of error and has good generalization performance.
-In a similar manner, unconstrained convex minimization based implicit Lagrangian twin RVFL for binary classification (ULTRVFLC) \cite{borah2019unconstrained} model was proposed to tolerate some amount of error for addressing the overfitting issue in the standard RVFL and hence, has better generalization capability compared to standard RVFL model.
+\citet{borah2019unconstrained} proposed unconstrained convex minimization based implicit Lagrangian twin RVFL for binary classification (ULTRVFLC) for addressing the overfitting issue in the standard RVFL and hence, has better generalization capability as compared to standard RVFL model.
+Unlike TWSVM and twin ELM (TELM), in ULTRVFLC, three iterative convergent schemes are employed to make the model computationally efficient.
 The least-square twin SVM (LSTSVM) \cite{kumar2009least} has been a successful classifier, and it works on original feature space.
-On the other hand, the RVFL model work on both original and randomized features so, Ganaie and Tanveer \cite{ganaie2020lstsvm} proposed a novel LSTSVM model with enhanced features obtained from the pre-trained RVFL model.
+On the other hand, the RVFL model works on both original and randomized features.
+Ganaie and Tanveer \cite{ganaie2020lstsvm} proposed a novel LSTSVM model with enhanced features obtained from the pre-trained RVFL model and hence, improved the generalization performance of the base line model.
 Prediction of international oil prices has become a hot topic in the field of energy system modeling and analysis.
 Tang et al. \cite{tang2020multi} proposed a new technique introducing a multi-scale forecasting methodology with multi-factor search engine data (SED).
 Incorporating the informative SED, the multi-scale relationship with oil price is explored, and four machine learning models, i.e., ELM, RVFL, linear regression (LR), and backpropagation neural network (BPNN), are employed in this task.
 Mary et al. \cite{mary2019random} employed standard RVFL in the image retrival (IR) framework for better performance.
 To address the instability issue in the sliding mode control system, Zhou and Wu \cite{zhou2021adaptive} proposed an adaptive fuzzy RVFL (FRVFL), wherein self-mapping between fuzzy rules and hidden layers is employed and adaptive rules are also employed to achieve self-adjustment for the output weights.
+FRVFL model combine RVFL with dynamic fuzzy system to improve its generalization performance.
 To address the threats issues in android malware detection tools, in \cite{elkabbash2021android}, a novel technique using RVFL model with artificial jellyfish search (JS) optimizer algorithm for selecting the optimal features of android malware datasets, i.e., RVFL+JS, has been proposed.
 The JS algorithm reduces the redundant and irrelevant features from the data that handle the storage and time complexity issue and hence, improves the generalization performance of the RVFL+JS model.
+In \cite{zhou2023fabric}, ResNet18 was used to extract wrinkle image features, and an RVFL algorithm optimised by the TSA algorithm based on logistic maps and opposition based learning was proposed for evaluating fabric wrinkle level.
+This was done to address the issues of low accuracy and low efficiency in evaluating the wrinkle degree by visual perception and the shortcomings of the current artificial neural networks in evaluating the wrinkle level.
+However, the amount of fabric samples at some levels was insufficient, and just a few different fabric types were included in the study's fabric samples.
+Label distribution learning (LDL), as opposed to multi-label learning (MLL), can reflect the importance of pertinent labels in samples, which is why many LDL studies have lately been appearing.
+In \cite{huang2022online}, an unique LDL framework based on RVFL is proposed, which can efficiently and precisely handle the live data stream.